rachmorse/superagers/README.md

 - **Scripts:**
     - `extract_freesurfer_stats.py`: Extracts the structural data following the recon-all processing including hippocampal volumes and white matter hypointensities.
     - `transform_mni_to_native.py`: Transforms the Schaefer/Harvard-Oxford atlas that is used for the functional analyses (see `02_extract_subjects_timeseries.py`) from MNI space to each participant's native space.
+    - `generate_structural_matrices.py`: Computes various structural connectivity matrices from the MRTrix data include all-to-all ROI and network specific matrices.
+Also, visualizes the matrices.
+        - Uses functions from the script `compute_functional_connectivity.py`.
 - **Notes:**
     - The script uses subprocess and a wrapper to run in Python 2 to be compatable with Freesurfer 6.